huangzehao/caffe-vdsr/README.md

 ### Multi Scale Training
 I trained a new model by multi scale data augumentation.
 But there are not obvious improvemets between multi scale model and my single scale model.
 Replies welcome, if anyone has experience on multi scale training.
 ### VDSR Official Model
 Recommend to use "VDSR_Official.mat" if you just want to do some test.
-"VDSR_Official.mat" achieve better performance than "VDSR_170000.mat" and it supports multi-scale test (You can test different scales super-resolution in only one model).
+"VDSR_Official.mat" achieve better performance than "VDSR_170000.mat" and it supports multi-scale test (you can test different scales super-resolution in only one model).

 Dependencies
 -------